Reuben Ayarna: BK Häcken

 — – Sonny Karlsson about Ayarna after signing for BK Häcken.

 2013 season

 In February 2013, BK Häcken signed Ayarna on a free transfer after his contract with GAIS had expired and he refused to sign a new contract.
-He was lauded by the clubs sporting director as being a good asset in defence and a good signing for the club Sonny Karlsson.
+He was lauded by the club's sporting director as being a good asset in defence and a good signing for the club Sonny Karlsson.

 Return to GAIS

 2014 to 2015 season

 In August 2014, after playing a season for BK Häcken, Ayarna signed again with GAIS.
 After helping the side to 11th position in the league along with some impressive performances his contract was extended by an extra year.
 He played 27 league matches by the end of the 2015 season.
 By the end of his second stay with the Gothenburg-based club he had made 38 league appearances bringing his total appearance for the club in both stints to 131 league appearances.